 Location: 22 Caves Road, Stanthorpe

 This education and training facility, run in conjunction with the University of Southern Queensland and Stanthorpe State High School is well worth a visit.
 There is a fine dining restaurant open seven days per week, with a grassed courtyard outside where kids can play with a bucket of provided toys.
-Foodie families will enjoy the guided tour of the facility (bookings required) which includes a cooking demonstration and food tasting in their new display kitchen with a chef or apprentice chef.
 Afterwards, enjoy the guided wine tasting, in the purpose-built ‘Tastes of the Granite Belt’ room.
-It’s hard to believe that some of these wines are produced by school students who are too young to try them!
+It’s hard to believe that some of these wines are produced by school students who are too young to drink them!

 Where to stay in Stanthorpe with kids

-Country Style Caravan Park in Glen Aplin (just south of Stanthorpe on the New England Highway) welcomes families and offers a number of accommodation options including self-contained cabins, generously-sized powered sites for caravans and campervans, or an open area for unpowered campers.
+Country Style Holiday Park in Glen Aplin (just south of Stanthorpe on the New England Highway) welcomes families and offers a number of accommodation options including self-contained cabins, generously-sized powered sites for caravans and campervans, or an open area for unpowered campers.
 Set in a picturesque location along the Severn River, you can read our full review here.
-Another alternative is to camp at Giraween National Park, however, due to the ongoing drought, the Castle Rock and Bald Rock Creek camping areas are currently closed (as at September 2019).
+Another alternative is to camp at Giraween National Park, in either the beautiful Castle Rock or Bald Rock Creek camping areas.
+We can also highly recommend Sommerville Valley Tourist Park at Storm King Dam.
+You can read our detailed review here of their camping and cabin facilities, and all the activities on offer in their park.